mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **RecordDetail** *(dict) --*

-          The detailed result of the  ProvisionProduct request, containing the inputs made to that request, the current state of the request, a pointer to the ProvisionedProduct object of the request, and a list of any errors that the request encountered.
+          Information about the result of  ProvisionProduct .

           - **RecordId** *(string) --*

-            The identifier of the ProvisionedProduct object record.
+            The identifier of the record.

           - **ProvisionedProductName** *(string) --*

-            The user-friendly name of the ProvisionedProduct object.
+            The user-friendly name of the provisioned product.

           - **Status** *(string) --*

-            The status of the ProvisionedProduct object.
+            The status of the provisioned product.

-             ``CREATED`` - Request created but the operation has not yet started.
+            * ``CREATED`` - The request was created but the operation has not started.

-             ``IN_PROGRESS`` - The requested operation is in-progress.
+            * ``IN_PROGRESS`` - The requested operation is in progress.

-             ``IN_PROGRESS_IN_ERROR`` - The provisioned product is under change but the requested operation failed and some remediation is occurring.
+            * ``IN_PROGRESS_IN_ERROR`` - The provisioned product is under change but the requested operation failed and some remediation is occurring.
 For example, a rollback.

-             ``SUCCEEDED`` - The requested operation has successfully completed.
+            * ``SUCCEEDED`` - The requested operation has successfully completed.

-             ``FAILED`` - The requested operation has completed but has failed.
+            * ``FAILED`` - The requested operation has unsuccessfully completed.
 Investigate using the error messages returned.